 The New Practitioners' programme applies to all barristers who commenced independent practice on or after 1 October 1997.
 This was extended on 1st October 1998 to barristers entering employed practice with the intention of exercising rights of audience.

 In the first three years of practice, newly qualified practitioners are required to complete 45 hours of continuing professional development (CPD) including at least 9 hours of Advocacy Training and 3 hours of Ethics.

-The next new Practitioners' Advocacy & Ethics weekends will take place on the following dates:
+The next new Practitioners' Advocacy & Ethics courses will take place on the following dates:

-To see feedback and comments from New Practitioners who attended the course last year, please click next:
+To see feedback and comments from New Practitioners who attended the course in previous years, please click next:

 - Next >>